Black Friday | 25% off online accounting for 6 months!

 The enthusiastic Wikipedian travelling to Mexico City?
-Book the spouse’s travel separately and put them up in a different hotel and they’re bueno.
+Book the spouse’s travel separately, put them up in a different hotel and they’re bueno.

 A tremendous hassle, but those are HMRC’s rules.
 Generally speaking, if an invoice, bill or receipt has spending for personal benefit on it, you can’t claim it back.